-Unit of Measure Change: Currently, your meter is read in cubic feet.
-As part of switching to a new utility billing software, readings will now be done in gallons.
-This transition helps make it easier to understand your water consumption and can help you better understand how your household uses water by registering usage in an easier to understand unit of measure.
+Unit of Measure Change: Old residential meters were read in cubic feet.
+As part of switching to a new utility billing software, readings are done in gallons.
+This transition was designed to make it easier to understand your water consumption and can help you better understand how your household uses water by registering usage in an easier to understand unit of measure.

-Due to the fact that the Village is in the process of replacing all residential water meters, some bills may show reads in hundreds of cubic feet, with consumption in gallons.
-This will change once your water meter is replaced.
+Due to the fact that the Village has not yet completed the replacement of all residential water meters, some bills may show reads in hundreds of cubic feet, with consumption in gallons.
+This will change once these water meters are replaced.

-If you would like to verify the consumption value on your bill, below is a sample for understanding your water and sewer bill.
+If your meter has not yet been changed and you would like to verify the consumption value on your bill, below is a sample for understanding your water and sewer bill.